Meat is a nutrient dense food product. Specifically, beef is a good source of protein, zinc, B vitamins, iron, and other essential nutrients.

 By: Lindsay Chichester, UNL Extension Educator

-This is Part 1 of a three part series what will provide information on meat labeling terms.
+This is Part 3 of a three part series that will provide information on meat labeling terms.
+Part 1 covered Grass-fed and Grain-fed and Part 2 covered Organic, All-natural, and Naturally Raised.

 Meat is a nutrient dense food product.
 Specifically, beef is a good source of protein, zinc, B vitamins, iron, and other essential nutrients!

-How many times have you been grocery shopping or watching your favorite television program and you see and/or hear that organic is better?
-Grain-fed tastes better?
-Grass-fed is healthier?
+How many times have you been grocery shopping or watching your favorite television program and you see and/or hear that no-added hormones is better?
+Or that you should be consuming "no antibiotics" meat?
 It can be confusing, overwhelming, and frustrating – who do you trust?
 Below I will provide you with the facts and truth, as well as resources to do some homework of your own.